 Apparently there’s some confusion about whether or not the poppy police will swarm upon you for picking one.
 Turns out picking any flower on state land is illegal.
 Plucking one of California’s precious poppy blossoms?
 We suppose that’s illegal and appallingly selfish.
 The same goes for trampling the flowers.
 You don’t want to stray off of the trail anyway: that’s Mojave green rattlesnake territory.
 They probably won’t eat you.
 Probably.

 Like a cheerier version of the Santa Ana Winds, super blooms whip Angelenos into a frenzy.
 So depending on your route, you can expect a considerable backup on the approach to the reserve, particularly on weekends.
-The parking lot fills up pretty early; arrive before noon and there’s a good chance cars will only be let in as others leave.
+When the preserve hits peak bloom, the parking lot fills up pretty early; arrive before noon and there’s a good chance cars will only be let in as others leave.
 In that case, you’ll be waved past the turn for the reserve where you can park alongside the street for free (expect this to add at least a half of a mile to your hike).
 If you arrive later in the day, there may be space in the lot, but you’ll likely be stuck in a miles-long backup on Lancaster Road as cars queue up for the pay station.

 Most motorists approach from the east, and you’ll likely find cars pulling over to walk the small patches of poppies that line the road a few minutes east of the reserve.
 If you’re hellbent on a poppy photo, then sure, stop (make sure to pay attention to any private property signs).
 But we think those pale in comparison to the grandeur of the reserve proper.